FOR THE YEAR ENDED 31 MARCH 2017

 The Company has a well-defined delegation of power with authority limits for approvingrevenue as well as expenditure.
-The Company during the Financial Year 2015-16 hasimplemented the uses a state-of-the-art Enterprise ResourceProgramming (ERP) system to record data for accounting consolidation and managementinformation purposes and connects to different locations forefficient exchange of information.
+The Company uses a state-of-the-art Enterprise ResourceProgramming (ERP) system to record data for accounting consolidation and managementinformation purposes and connects to different locations for efficient exchange ofinformation.
 It has continued its efforts to align all its processes and controls withglobal best practices.

 EXTRACT OF ANNUAL RETURN

-There are no further qualifications or adverse remarks in the Report which require replyfrom the Board of Directors.
+There is no further qualification or adverse remarks in the Report which require replyfrom the Board of Directors.

 In terms of Section 148(2) of the Companies Act 2013 read with Rule 4 of the Companies(Cost Records and Audit) Rules 2014 issued by the Ministry of Corporate Affairs (MCA)the Company is required to gets its cost accounting records audited by a cost auditor.